aliceneubert/ShellTunnel/README.md

 Which will run it and disown it from the shell.
 Remember to start it again the next time you boot.

-PLEASE NOTE THAT THIS IS NOT GUARANTEED TO BE SECURE AND I HAVE NOT YET IMPLEMENTED ENCRYPTION.
-ANYONE LISTENING CAN SEE THE COMMANDS YOU SEND TO THE SOLDIER.
+PLEASE NOTE THAT THIS IS NOT GUARANTEED TO BE SECURE.

 # soldier.py
 Executes shell commands.
 Works exactly as a "sh" shell except for the cd command, which uses the os.chdir python command so that it can persist between commands.